Why do We Dream?

 Is Lucid Dreaming Real?

 Yes.
 Lucid dreaming is real, and many people around the world do it.
 In fact, it has been a scientifically verified phenomenon for the last four decades.
 While most people still think it’s just psychological, it’s not, it’s physical too.
-The concept was first actualised in the UK in 1975, but researchers at Frankfurt University conducted another research in 2009 that confirmed that lucid dreams are indeed real.
+The concept was first actualized in the UK in 1975, but researchers at Frankfurt University conducted another research in 2009 that confirmed that lucid dreams are indeed real.
 They revealed that lucid dreaming is a hybrid state of consciousness.

 Seriously speaking, a lucid dream is basically a hole between the conscious and unconscious world.
 It is a state in which a person knows they are dreaming and has the ability to make changes to their dreams.
-It usually occurs while a person is in the middle of a dream and suddenly realises they’re dreaming.
+It usually occurs while a person is in the middle of a dream and suddenly realizes they’re dreaming.
 This is dream-initiated lucid.
 A wake-initiated lucid happens when you go from a waking state directly into a dream state, with no clear lapse in consciousness.
 In both these scenarios, you have some ability to control your dream self and the dream itself.

 How to Lucid Dream